Killface1980/RoadsUnited_Core/RoadsUnited_Core/RoadsUnited_Core/ReadMe.md

     - enforce geometric symetry within textures to reduce incongruent nodes
     - apr/aci/maintex revisions

-//KF: I thought of all development effort going to the Core mod.
-That way, the mod stays compatible and also others can create and use and change texture paacks on the fly.
-By making all additional content optional, older texture packs still work in future even if abandoned.
-The changes you mentioned would also benefit to the Core, which was planned to not need any more mods doing the road texture replacement stuff.
-Also I don't want to update and maintain two mods.

 Different node textures to accommodate your suggestion.

 Replacing individual textures on segments to allow "true" turning lanes (NExt roads) w/ solid lines.